3lp4tr0n/BeaconHunter/README.md

 ## Running BeaconHunter

-* Open Powershell or CMD as an Administrator
+* Open PowerShell or CMD as an Administrator
 * `.\BeaconHunter.exe`

 ### MONITOR